robertcedwards/juice-docs/docs/dev/api/v3/contracts/or-payment-terminals/or-abstract/jbpayoutredemptionpaymentterminal/write/-_distributepayoutsof.md

     6. Calculate what the net value of the leftover distribution will be, and send it.

         ```
-        // Transfer any remaining balance to the project owner and update returned leftover accordingly
+        // Transfer any remaining balance to the project owner and update returned leftover accordingly.
         if (_leftoverDistributionAmount != 0) {
           // Subtract the fee from the net leftover amount.
           netLeftoverDistributionAmount =